 The third person bio

 Kaya Oakes’ third book, a hybrid memoir/ethnography/theological rant, Radical Reinvention, was published by Counterpoint Press in 2012.
 Her previous nonfiction book, Slanted and Enchanted: The Evolution of Indie Culture, was published by Henry Holt in 2009 and was selected as a San Francisco Chronicle notable book.
 She’s also the author of a collection of poetry, Telegraph, which received the Transcontinental Poetry Prize from Pavement Saw Press.
 Her In 2002, Kaya co-founded Kitchen Sink Magazine, which received the Utne Independent Press Award for Best New Magazine in 2003.
 She edited and wrote for Kitchen Sink until it ended its print run in 2007.
-Currently, she writes about faith and feminism for Commonweal, Killing the Buddha, and other magazines and websites.
+Currently, she writes about faith and feminism for Commonweal, Killing the Buddha, America, and other magazines and websites.
 Since 1999, she’s taught writing at the University of California, Berkeley.
 She earned an MFA in creative writing at Saint Mary’s College.
 Kaya has been the recipient of teaching fellowships from the Mellon Faculty Institute and the Bay Area Writing Project, as well as writing awards from the Academy of American Poets.